eyalh15/terns-project/README.md

 ## Models training process

 ### Training YOLOv8 for Species Detection
-We fine-tuned a YOLOv8 model to distinguish between Common Terns and Little Terns using their physical characteristics.
+We fine-tuned a YOLOv8 model to distinguish between Common Terns and Little Terns based on their physical characteristics.
 A Jupyter Notebook (training_YOLOv8.ipynb) is provided to facilitate training using Ultralytics' YOLOv8.
 The training command is executed within the notebook to fine-tune the model on our dataset.
+The dataset was organized and splitted using the Roboflow platform.
+You can find it here: universe.roboflow.com/eyal-halabi-nx8bs/terns-detection-3.0/dataset/3

 #### Notebook Usage
 1. Navigate to the YoloDetector directory.
 2. Open the training_YOLOv8.ipynb notebook.
-3. Specify setting for run.
+3. Specify the training settings, including the Terns dataset path (YAML format).
 4. Run all cells to start training the model.

 The trained model weights and logs are saved in the project output path defined in the Notebook.